Sarpreet Singh: Jahn Regensburg (loan)

 On 6 July 2021, Singh joined 2.
 Bundesliga side SSV Jahn Regensburg on a season-long loan.

-The loan was renewed for the 2022–23 season.
+After his transfer to Werder Bremen fell through, on 27 July 2022 Singh extended his contract with Bayern for an additional year and joined Regensburg on another season-long loan.
+However, as the club did not report the transfer to the DFL before the transfer window closed, Singh was unable to play for Regensburg until the winter transfer window opened on 1 January 2023.

+Hansa Rostock

+Singh left Bayern Munich after four years and joined 2.
+Bundesliga club Hansa Rostock on 5 July 2023, permanently for an undisclosed fee, signing a three-year contract.

+On 6 June 2024, Hansa Rostock confirmed that Singh would be departing the club after his contract was nullified following the club's relegation to the 3.
+Liga.

+União de Leiria

+On 27 August 2024, Singh signed a contract with União de Leiria in Portugal for one season, with an option for two more.

+TSC

+In July 2025, Singh signed for Serbian SuperLiga side TSC.

 International career

 Singh's first international appearances for New Zealand came at under-17 level, being named to the 20-man squad for the 2015 OFC U-17 Championship.

 Singh competed for New Zealand at the 2017 FIFA U-20 World Cup, being knocked out by the United States in the round of 16.
 Singh also appeared for New Zealand in the 2019 FIFA U-20 World Cup, being knocked out by Colombia in the round of 16 via penalty shootout following a 1–1 draw after extra time.

 Singh earned his first senior national team call-up for a friendly match against Canada on 24 March in Murcia.
 He was substituted on in the second half of a 1–0 loss.
 Sarpreet scored his first goal for New Zealand on 2 June 2018, against Kenya in the 2018 Intercontinental Cup.
 In the same tournament, he provided both assists as his team defeated India 2–1.